mizuki-nana/coreVM/docs/source/reference.rst

 **Entity 'IRInstruction'**

 Represents a single instruction statement.
-Each instruction is consisted of an opcode, an instruction value (primary operand value), an instruction value type, an optional target (for instructions that return values), one or multiple operands, and an optional set of labeled jump locations.
+Each instruction is consisted of an opcode, an optional instruction value type, an optional target (for instructions that return values), one or multiple operands, and an optional set of label locations.

 **Enumeration 'IROpcode'**

-The set of opcodes defined in the IR.
+Represents the set of opcodes defined in the IR.

 **Entity 'IRValue'**